 The Biog they put on leaflets.

 Nicky has written four novels for adults, two books of non-fiction but most of her recent work is for young people.
 Her first children’s novel Feather Boy won the Blue Peter ‘Book of the Year’ Award, was adapted for TV (winning a BAFTA for Best Children’s Drama) and then commissioned by the National Theatre as a musical with lyrics by Don Black and music by Debbie Wiseman.
 In 2010 Nicky was asked by Glyndebourne to adapt her novel Knight Crew (a re-telling of the King Arthur legend set in contemporary gangland) for an opera with music by Julian Philips.
 In 2012 her play Island (about ice-bears and the nature of reality) premiered at the National Theatre and toured 40 London schools.
-She also published The Flask that year.
-A story about songs and souls and things which live in bottles, The Guardian called The Flask ‘a nourishing and uplifting story, with big themes and a big heart’.
-Nicky has recently re-written Island as a novel with illustrations by Children’s Laureate, Chris Riddell.
+She subsequently re-wrote Island as a novel with illustrations by former Children’s Laureate, Chris Riddell.
 Her new novel The Survival Game (out July 26th 2018) is a migration road-movie about a girl with a bullet-less gun and what she’s prepared to risk – or sacrifice – to stay alive in a climate ravaged world.
 If you want to join the conversation about how to keep our planet beautiful and our future bright, check the #ChooseLovetoSurvive campaign.

 The Biog they don’t put on leaflets